Skip to main content

 You should also see a doctor if you have recurring episodes of sinusitis, as this may indicate an underlying problem.

-In most people, acute sinusitis develops after a cold or flu-like illness.
+In most people, acute sinusitis is caused by viral infections such as the cold or flu-like illness.
 Colds and flu are caused by germs which may spread to the sinuses.
-The infection is usually caused by a virus and in most cases will clear after 2-3 weeks without any specific treatment.
+The infection usually clears after 2-3 weeks without any specific treatment.

 In a small number of cases, different germs, bacteria, add on to an infection that started with a virus.
 This can cause a bacterial sinus infection which can make the infection worse and last longer.